2,295 Indians evacuated from Iran so far, says MEA

 The first evacuation flight arrived in New Delhi on Thursday.
 This was followed by a series of special flights.

-The second batch of 443 Indians were evacuated from Israel on Monday through the country's borders with Jordan and Egypt, PTI reported.
-They were to take flights to India from Jordan and Egypt arranged by the external affairs ministry in coordination with Indian missions in the two countries.
+The first batch of 160 persons had left Israel for Jordan on Sunday, PTI reported.
+The second batch of 443 Indians were evacuated from Israel on Monday through the country's borders with Jordan and Egypt, according to the news agency.

-The first batch of 160 persons had left Israel for Jordan on Sunday and were to board a flight to India on Monday, according to the news agency.

 The latest round of the conflict between Israel and Iran started on June 13 when the Israeli military struck what it claimed were nuclear targets, and also other sites, in Iran with the aim of stalling Tehran’s nuclear programme.
 Iran retaliated with missile attacks on Israel.